Iota Alpha Pi: Symbols

-National Philanthropy: Muscular Dystrophy

 Chapters

 Chapters of Iota Alpha Pi include the following.
-All are inactive, thus noted by italics.
+Active chapters are indicated in bold.
+Inactive chapters are in italics.

-The Baird's Archive notes a 1969 colony as a separate chapter from Alpha and Beta at Hunter College, Park Avenue, but this group did not charter.
-This appears to be an error, and should be clarified as simply an attempt to reestablish itself on the sorority's first campus.
+The Archive notes a 1969 colony as a separate chapter from Alpha and Beta at Hunter College, Park Avenue, but this group did not charter.
+This appears to be an error and should be clarified as simply an attempt to reestablish itself on the sorority's first campus.